abdul1433/Life-cycle/README.md

 </p>
 <p>

-Repeat the same process for Ken User
+Repeat the same process for another User

 Once you are done with regitration part open a new tab on the browser and go to "http://localhost/osTicket/open.php"